New physics searches with heavy-ion collisions at the LHC: Accelerator considerations

 \section{Accelerator considerations}

-The nominal LHC operation includes HI collisions roughly during 1 month every year, but even accounting with such roughly $\times$10 lower integrated running time than $pp$, several BSM searches appear more competitive with ions than with protons as shown below.
-The performance of the HI runs up until the end of Run-2 has been very good, reaching instantaneous PbPb luminosities 6 times higher than the design value of $\unit[10^{27}]{cm^{-1} s^{-2}}$ (equivalent to a nucleon-nucleon luminosity of $\Lumi_\mathrm{NN}=\unit[2.5 \cdot 10^{32}]{cm^{-2} s^{-1}}$).
-Four LHC experiments are now taking data with HI collisions, and physics runs have also been carried out with a novel mode of operation with $p$Pb collisions that was not initially foreseen.
+The nominal LHC operation schedule includes HI collisions during typically one month each year, and even when accounting for the roughly $\times$10 lower integrated running time than $pp$, several BSM searches appear more competitive with ions than with protons as shown below.
+The performance of the HI runs up until the end of Run-2 has been very good, reaching instantaneous PbPb luminosities six times higher than the design value of $\unit[10^{27}]{cm^{-2} s^{-1}}$ (equivalent to a nucleon-nucleon luminosity of $\Lumi_\mathrm{NN}=\unit[2.5 \cdot 10^{32}]{cm^{-2} s^{-1}}$).
+Four LHC experiments are now taking data with HI collisions, and physics runs have also been carried out with a novel mode of operation with $p$Pb collisions that was not initially foreseen~\cite{jowett06,Salgado:2011wc}.
 The excellent performance was made possible through many improvements in the LHC and the injector chain.
-In particular, the average colliding bunch intensity in 2018 was up to about \unit[$2.3 \cdot 10^8$]{Pb/bunch}, which is more than 3~times higher than the LHC design value.
-For the next PbPb run in 2021, it is planned to further increase the total LHC intensity through a decrease of bunch spacing to \unit[50]{ns}, in order to fit 1\,232 bunches in the LHC.
-A further increase of the injected intensity seems difficult without additional hardware~\cite{Coupard:2153863}.
+In particular, the average colliding bunch intensity in 2018 was up to about \unit[$2.3 \cdot 10^8$]{Pb/bunch}, which is more than three times higher than the LHC design value.
+For the next PbPb run in 2021, it is planned to further increase the total LHC intensity through a decrease of the smallest bunch spacing to \unit[50]{ns}, in order to fit 1\,232 bunches in the LHC.
+A further increase of the injected intensity seems difficult without additional hardware in the injector chain~\cite{Coupard:2153863}.
 In the LHC, any increase of ion luminosity is ultimately limited by the risk of quenching magnets, either by secondary beams with the wrong magnetic rigidity created in the collisions~\cite{Klein:2000ba, Jowett:2004rd, Bruce:2007mx, Bruce:2009bg, Schaumann:2015mvg} or by leakage from the halo cleaning by the collimators~\cite{Assmann:2004km, Hermes:2241364, Hermes:2016vhg}.
-As a mitigation, it is planned to install additional collimators in the next long shutdown of the LHC (2019--2020) to allow higher luminosity and intensity~\cite{Bruce:2014sya, Lechner:2014cya, ApollinariG.:2017ojx}.
+Mitigation of the secondary beam losses around ATLAS and CMS, using an orbit-bump technique, has been demonstrated \cite{jowett16-ipac-bfpp} and additional collimators will be installed in the current long shutdown of the LHC (2019--2020) to allow higher luminosity at IP2~\cite{bahamonde16-ipac-bfpp} and also to raise the total beam intensity limit from collimation losses~\cite{ipac2015:hermesCollTCLD,ApollinariG.:2017ojx}.
 Using the predicted beam and machine configuration, the future luminosity performance has been estimated for PbPb and $p$Pb~\cite{Citron:2018lsq}.
-During a 1-month run, assuming that the instantaneous luminosity is leveled at the current values around $\unit[6\cdot10^{27}]{cm^{-2}s^{-1}}$, the integrated luminosity per experiment is estimated to $\unit[3.1]{nb^{-1}}$ for PbPb and $\unit[700]{nb^{-1}}$ for $p$Pb (without levelling), equivalent to NN luminosities of $\Lumi_\text{NN} \approx 0.15$~$\unit{fb^{-1}}$.
+During a one-month run, assuming that the instantaneous luminosity is levelled at the current values around $\unit[6\cdot10^{27}]{cm^{-2}s^{-1}}$, the integrated luminosity per experiment is estimated to be $\unit[3.1]{nb^{-1}}$ for PbPb and $\unit[700]{nb^{-1}}$ for $p$Pb (without levelling), equivalent to NN luminosities of $\Lumi_\text{NN} \approx 0.15$~$\unit{fb^{-1}}$.